 The Resurrection of the Body

-Our soul will live forever, but what about our body?
+The soul will live forever, but what about the body?
 Is there Scriptural evidence upholding a physical raising of the body?
-Dr. Martyn Lloyd-Jones expounds on a difficult topic by surveying the teaching of the Old and New Testament on the subject.
+In this sermon titled “The Resurrection of the Body,” Dr. Martyn Lloyd-Jones expounds on a difficult topic by surveying the teaching of the Old and New Testament on the subject.
 As he demonstrates, the New Testament is clearer in its teaching regarding the resurrection.
 Nonetheless, the doctrine is present in the Old Testament as well.
-Some modern day Christians are skeptical regarding the literal physical raising of our bodies, but Lloyd-Jones draws our attention to the hope that the writers of Scripture portrayed through their writings regarding the resurrection.
-While our bodies were sown in sin and weakness, he says, we will be raised in glory and power on the Last Day as we partake in the glories of Jesus.
-Indeed, the resurrection and redemption of our bodies is part of our salvation.
-This marks a distinction between Christianity and other religions; Christianity says the body will not be obliterated, but will be redeemed into glorious, incorruptible bodies that follow the nature of our resurrected Christ.
-And with these incorruptible bodies, we will glorify God as we worship him without the marks of sin, disease, and death.
+Some modern-day Christians are skeptical regarding the literal physical raising of bodies, but Dr. Lloyd-Jones draws attention to the hope that the writers of Scripture portrayed through their writings regarding the resurrection.
+While human bodies were sown in sin and weakness, he says, Christians will be raised in glory and power on the last day as they partake in the glories of Jesus.
+Indeed, the resurrection and redemption of the body is a part of salvation.
+This marks a distinction between Christianity and other religions; Christianity says the body will not be obliterated, but will be redeemed into glorious, incorruptible bodies that follow the nature of the resurrected Christ.
+And with these incorruptible bodies, they will glorify God as they worship Him without the marks of sin, disease, and death.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.